 Organizing Peer Groups is Not Enough: Create the Peer Learning Culture

 You should not expect a miracle from telling your managers to learn from their peers.
-There are three conditions for success: (1) your managers need to know that their peer learning and coaching is welcome and appreciated by the senior management, (2) they must be allowed time to spend with peers in mutual learning and coaching, and last, (3) they must be convinced that this is not another fad or management trick but a systematic way to help them improve and further develop their skills.
+There are three conditions for success.
+(1) Your managers need to know that their peer learning and coaching is welcome and appreciated by the senior management.
+(2) They must be allowed time to spend with peers in mutual learning and coaching.
+(3) They must be convinced that this is not another fad or management trick but in a systematic way to help them improve and further develop their skills.

 Peer Learning and Coaching in Your Organization

 Peer learning and coaching in organizations often fail because they are not well structured and the managers are not properly introduced to the goal and benefits of peer learning groups.

 Launching a peer learning and coaching program follows a three-step process.
 (1) Fitting the peer learning program to your organization’s needs.
 (2) Building peer learning groups and preparing them for the peer learning experience.
 (3) Launching the peer learning groups.

 Contact us at http://www.peerlearninginstitute.com to schedule a free strategic session or a free on-site demonstration of the peer learning group program.